yesoreyeram/yesoreyeram-boomtable-panel/.github/ISSUE_TEMPLATE/bug_report.md

 title: "[Bug] Title "
 labels: bug
 assignees: ''
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Version Details:**
  - Grafana version :
  - Plugin version :

-**Additional context**
-Add any other context about the problem here.
+ - Did this work in any other version of Grafana :
+ - What datasource you use :

+**Panel JSON**
+If applicable, provide panel json.
+Make sure to mask any sensitive information

+**Screenshots**
+If applicable, add screenshots to help explain your problem.